microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 Additionally, "secure mode" isolates each Azure Service type into subnets to allow further protection to be applied via Network Security Groups (NSGs) if you want to extend the provided configuration.

-### High Level Architecture
+### High level architecture

 !["Secure mode" - High level architecture](../images/secure-deploy-high-level-architecture.png)

 The secure communication mechanism is represented in this high level architecture diagram with ExpressRoute although there are other options for securely communicating with Azure.
 Azure ExpressRoute helps protect data during communication.
 In this example, an organizations enterprise networking configuration can be peered with the virtual network deployed by Information Assistant "secure mode" to allow users access to the application.

-### Detailed Architecture
+### Detailed architecture

 The detailed architecture diagram below shows the VNet is subdivided into subnets that further segment network resources.
 This allows more granular control of network traffic and security rules.
-These subnets contain Private Endpoints, network interfaces that connect privately and securely to Azure Services.
-By using a Private IP address from your VNet, a Private Endpoint enables secure communications with Azure Services from your VNet, reducing exposure to the public internet.
+These subnets contain private endpoints, network interfaces that connect privately and securely to Azure services.
+By using a private IP address from your VNet, a private endpoint enables secure communications with Azure services from your VNet, reducing exposure to the public internet.
 This improves network security through:

 1. Network isolation: VNets and Subnets provide a segregated environment where only authorized resources can communicate with each other.
-2. Reduced Attack Surface: Private Endpoints ensure that Azure services are accessed via the private IP space of your VNet, not over the public network, which significantly reduces the risk of external attacks.
+2. Reduced Attack Surface: Private endpoints ensure that Azure services are accessed via the private IP space of your VNet, not over the public network, which significantly reduces the risk of external attacks.
 3. Granular Access Control: Network Security Groups (NSGs) can be associated with VNets, subnets and network interfaces to filter network traffic to and from resources within a VNet.
 This allows for fine-tuned control over access and security policies.

 Deploying a dedicated Azure service into your virtual network provides the following capabilities: